willcerny/SPS_PythonWorkshop_WQ2022/README.md

 - Recap of Previous Week
 - Loops
 - Lists and List Comprehension
+- Introduction to Packages
-- Introduction to Numpy and Arrays
+- Numpy and Arrays

 **Week 3 (02/04/21)**:
 - Recap of Numpy